 The General Transit Feed Specification—or GTFS—is an open format for packaging scheduled service data.
 GTFS data is produced by hundreds of transit agencies (including us) around the world to deliver content for inclusion in maps and directions-giving services, including Google Maps.

-Note: GTFS was recently renamed from "Google Transit Feed Specification."
+Note: GTFS was once renamed from "Google Transit Feed Specification."

 Learn more about the General Transit Feed Specification on Google Code.

 A GTFS feed is typically presented as a series of text files with comma-separated values that conform to the specification.
 Each file is essentially a table in the relational database that is the whole package.